jssql1234/docs-sqlacc/docs/usage/stock/FAQ.md

 **How to check the stock is running out of reorder level ?**

-1. Stock > Print Stock Reorder Advise > Select any criteria if have > Apply
+1. Stock > Print Stock Reorder Advise > Select any criteria if have > Apply.

 ![3](../../../static/img/stock/stock-reorder/3.png)